 The appointment of a new leadership team, including the Director of Children’s Services (DCS), led to an accurate understanding of the deficits, as well as effective implementation of plans that have resulted in significant improvement.

-“Services for children have become a central council priority and this has led to an accelerated improvement in the quality of social work practice that is making a difference for children,” said the report.
+“Services for children have become a central council priority at Wirral and this has led to an accelerated improvement in the quality of social work practice that is making a difference for children,” said the report.

 Investment in additional social work posts alongside improvements in office space, equipment and professional development have assisted recruitment and retention and have led to a reduction in social work caseloads which means that a better service for children is being delivered.